rweigel/phys305/flux.md

 $\Phi_E^{4}=-E_oA=-E_oa^2$

 The total flux through the cube, $\Phi_E^1+...+\Phi_E^6$, is zero.
 Thinking again in terms of the electric field representing flow lines, every electric field line that enters the cube exits, so the flow in equals the flow out.
-(Perhaps confusingly, flow out of a volume corresponds to a positive flux.
-The reason for this convention for flux is that from Gauss's law, a net positive flow out of a closed surface corresponds to a net positive charge inside the surface.)

 **Method II**